Illustration by Jennifer Tapias Derch

 Best for growing ecommerce brands wanting to scale their operations.

-Orderhive is an IMS that’s focused on automating your inventory operations.
-It includes a ton of workflow automation that can greatly reduce the amount of manual labor you have to do across a range of business functions.
+Orderhive is an IMS focused on automating your inventory operations.
+It includes workflow automations that can reduce the amount of labor you have to do across a range of business functions.

 This can include the creation of shipping labels, updating stock, organizing products, and shipping out orders.
-With Orderhive, you’ll be able to see your stock movements through multiple channels in real time.
-It integrates with a ton of ecommerce platforms and shipping providers and can make some smart decisions on your behalf instead of putting the burden on you to micromanage everything.
+With Orderhive, you can see how your stock moves through multiple channels in real time.
+It integrates with a ton of ecommerce platforms and shipping providers and is able to make some decisions on your behalf instead of putting the burden on you to micromanage everything.